-Sleep is a dangerous state of reduced environmental awareness thought to perform important functions for the brain.
-Recently, mammalian sleep has been implicated in maintaining a healthy extracellular environment in the brain1.
-During wakefulness, neuronal activity leads to the accumulation of toxic proteins, such as amyloid-β and tau, implicated in Alzheimer's disease2-4.
-The recently described glymphatic system5 is thought to rectify this problem^{1,6}.
-Specifically, cerebrospinal fluid (CSF) flows into the perivascular space along arteries penetrating the brain and enters the extracellular space, facilitated by the water channel aquaporin 4 (AQP4) on astrocytic endfeet9, where it mixes with the interstitial fluid, and then drains via venous perivascular spaces, removing waste in the process1.
-Interestingly, as shown in mice, this process occurs during non-rapid eye movement (NREM) sleep1.
-In addition, although CSF flow into the brain has not been measured directly in sleeping humans, increased ventricular CSF flow, visualized using functional magnetic resonance imaging (fMRI), during NREM sleep is thought to be coupled to flow through the glymphatic system7.
+Sleep is a dangerous state of reduced environmental awareness thought to perform important functions for the brain1.
+Recently, mammalian sleep has been implicated in maintaining a healthy extracellular environment in the brain2.
+During wakefulness, neuronal activity leads to the accumulation of toxic proteins, such as amyloid- β and tau, implicated in Alzheimer's disease3-5.
+The recently described glymphatic system6 is thought to rectify this problem^{2,7}.
+Specifically, cerebrospinal fluid (CSF) flows into the perivascular space along arteries penetrating the brain and enters the extracellular space, facilitated by the water channel aquaporin 4 (AQP4) on astrocytic endfeet8, where it mixes with the interstitial fluid, and then drains via venous perivascular spaces, removing waste in the process2.
+Interestingly, as shown in mice, this process occurs during non-rapid eye movement (NREM) sleep2.
+In addition, although CSF flow into the brain has not been measured directly in sleeping humans, increased ventricular CSF flow, visualized using functional magnetic resonance imaging (fMRI), during NREM sleep is thought to be coupled to flow through the glymphatic system9.

 Several aspects of sleep's proposed role in clearing waste from the brain remain unresolved.
-Notably, it is unclear how CSF flow changes throughout the ventricular system and brain during REM sleep^{6, 10-12}, a paradoxical state with wake-like brain activity, during which we experience our most vivid, bizarre, story-like, and emotional dreams8.
-It is also unknown whether waste removal mediated by CSF flow through the brain is a general function of sleep shared by mammalian and non-mammalian species.
+Notably, it is unclear how CSF flow changes throughout the ventricular system and brain from NREM to REM sleep^{7,10-13}, a paradoxical state with wake-like brain activity, during which we experience our most vivid, bizarre, story-like, and emotional dreams14.
+It is also unknown whether waste removal mediated by CSF flow through the brain is a general function of sleep shared by mammalian and non-mammalian

+1Avian Sleep Group, Max Planck Institute for Biological Intelligence, Seewiesen, Germany.
+2Department of Biopsychology, Institute of Cognitive Neuroscience, Faculty of Psychology, Ruhr-University Bochum, Bochum, Germany.
+3Max-Planck Research Group Neural Information Flow, Max Planck Institute for the Neurobiology of Behavior - caesar, Bonn, Germany.
+4Max-Planck Research Group Genetics of Behaviour, Max Planck Institute for the Neurobiology of Behavior - caesar, Bonn, Germany.
+5Department of Neurophysiology, Medical Faculty, Ruhr-University Bochum, Bochum, Germany.
+6CRNL, SLEEP Team, UMR 5292 CNRS/U1028 INSERM, Université Claude Bernard Lyon 1, Lyon, Bron, France.
+7Research Center One Health Ruhr, Research Alliance Ruhr, Ruhr-University Bochum, Bochum, Germany.
+8These authors contributed equally: Gianina Ungurean, Mehdi Behroozi. e-mail: gianina.ungurean@bi.mpg.de; mehdi.behroozi@ruhr-uni-bochum.de species.
 Birds are well suited to address these questions.
-Despite last sharing a common ancestor with mammals over 300 million years ago, birds exhibit sleep states remarkably similar to mammalian NREM and REM sleep^{13,14}.
-Although episodes of avian REM sleep are short (typically < 10 s) when compared to mammals, birds, such as pigeons, engage in hundreds of episodes per night.
-Importantly, birds are also the only non-mammalian group to express AQP4 on astrocytic endfeet facing the blood vessels, a necessary cellular component of the glymphatic system^{6,15}.
-Finally, as birds are homeotherms with high metabolic rates and large brains more densely packed with neurons than in mammals^{16,17}, they might have a greater need to clear metabolic waste from the brain.
+Despite last sharing a common ancestor with mammals over 300 million years ago, birds exhibit sleep states remarkably similar to mammalian NREM and REM sleep^{15,16}.
+Although episodes of avian REM sleep are short (typically <10 s) when compared to mammals, birds, such as pigeons, engage in hundreds of episodes per night.
+Importantly, birds are also the only non-mammalian group to express AQP4 on astrocytic endfeet facing the blood vessels, a necessary cellular component of the glymphatic system^{7,17}.
+Finally, as birds are homeotherms with high metabolic rates and large brains more densely packed with neurons than in mammals^{18,19}, they might have a greater need to clear metabolic waste from the brain.